luiskcs89/ionic-circular-popup-menu/README.md

 # Note

-This menu only accepts 1 to 12 elements, anyway is doesn't fit more than 12 buttons
+This menu only accepts 1 to 12 elements, anyway it doesn't fit more than 12 buttons

 # Options for ButtonDetails